MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 Set the value to $null to connect to the SMTP server anonymously.
 If this parameter isn't specified, the existing authentication settings will be preserved.

-You must use the \`Set-SPApplicationCredentialKey\` PowerShell cmdlet to set an application credential key on each server in the farm before specifying credentials.
+You must use the `Set-SPApplicationCredentialKey` PowerShell cmdlet to set an identical application credential key on each server in the farm before specifying credentials.

 ```yaml
 Type: PSCredential